 Coach Jackie Reavis

 then took the reigns from 1974 to 1982, winning 71 percent of his games and compiling a sparkling 261-107 record.
 His 1975 team still holds the school record with a .818 winning percentage (27-6), and his Bucks teams won Eastern Division titles in 1974, 78, 79 and 81.
 In a pitcher's era, Reavis recruited some of the best in Motlow history.
 Among them was Mark Shuler, who set a school record with 11 wins that was not broken until 2000.
-Shulter became Motlow's first 1st-Team All-American in 1978.
+Shuler became Motlow's first 1st-Team All-American in 1978.
 John Stefero played at Motlow in 1979 and became the first Motlow alumnus to play in the major leagues.
 Reavis was elected to the Tennessee Baseball Coaches Association Hall of Fame in 2002.

 Bucks baseball then experienced turbulence for the next four years, when the baseball program was non-existent.

 , who played for Motlow in 1973-75 and was an assistant coach in 1981, revitalized the program in 1987 and led the team for two seasons.
 Hill was 53-46 during those two seasons and recruited Moltow's most famous baseball player.
-David Weathers played for the Bucks in 1988 and went on to enjoy an 18-year major league career that included one World Series title with the Yankees.
+David Weathers played for the Bucks in 1988-89 and went on to enjoy an 18-year major league career that included one World Series title with the Yankees.
 Weathers' jersey was retired by Motlow in 2011 and he was elected to the TCCAA Hall of Fame in 2016.

 took over the program to begin the 2007 season.
-He has compiled a 158-187-1 overall record in seven seasons, including a 27-23 overall mark in 2014 when the Bucks finished runner-up in the TCCAA/Region VII Tournament and advanced to the East Central District tournament for the first time since 2000.
-Sophomore Tyler Murphy set the all-time single season batting average record of .459 and was named a first-team All-American by the National Junior College Athletic Association in 2012.
+He has compiled a 229-280-1 overall record in 10 seasons, including a 40-24 overall mark in 2014 when the Bucks finished runner-up in the TCCAA/Region VII Tournament and advanced to the East Central District tournament for the first time since 2000.
+Sophomore Tyler Murphy set the all-time single season batting average record of .459 and was named a 1st Team All-American by the National Junior College Athletic Association in 2012.
 Coach McShea was named Motlow's interim athletic director in July 2015, where he served until Nov., 2016.

 Women's softball is the most recent sport in the athletic lineup at Motlow College.
 Softball began in 1993 with coaches Jackie Reavis